guavestudios/FormSave-Bundle/README.md

 ## Usage

-Create a form that saves to the table `tl_form_save` and has the following required field names:
+Create a form that saves to the table `tl_form_save`.

-- `alias`
-- `first_name`/`firstname`
-- `last_name`/`lastname`
-- `e-mail`/`email`
+Add a hidden field with the field name `alias` and a default value of your choice.
+The value will be used to display the form in the exported CSV.

 Every other field with a field name will be serialized into a `form_data` field in the database.

-In the form overview in Contao there will be a new button that allows you to download a CSV of the submissions.
+Within the form overview in Contao there will be a new button that allows you to download a CSV of the submissions.

-## TODO

-Currently, if you add, remove or change a field in the form after there are submissions, the csv will be inconsistent and some values maybe under the wrong header.
+There is also an optional Form Name Content Element, which you can add to the same page as the form.
+This will override the `alias` from the form.
+This is useful for when you have the same form for multiple uses.
+This way you can differentiate the submitions in the CSV by the `alias`.